neo-project/neo.org/NeoWeb/Views/DApps/Readme.md

 - The added dApp must be published on main net or test net.
 - You need to add crucial dApp information, such as cover pictures, name, author, dApp description, mailbox, GitHub, ScriptHash.
 - The cover image is uploaded to the NeoWeb \ wwwroot \ images \ dapps folder.
-- If the dApp is published on the test network, it needs to be marked separately.
+- The newly added item should be added to the end of the dApps list, otherwise the audit will not pass.